Slimex84/EscolAR/README.md

 <li>Usage:</li>

-1. Find a flat surface with the camera of the device.
+1. Find a flat surface with the device's camera.

-2. After the portal appears, yu can cross it and see the virtual elements used as an educational tool.
+2. After the portal appears, you can cross it and see the virtual elements used as an educational tool.

 </ul>